mlomb/chat-analytics/README.md

 ---

 A web app that takes chat exports from supported platforms and generates a single HTML file containing information, statistics and interactive graphs about them.
 Privacy is its main concern; chat data never leaves the device when generating reports.
+Selfhost with Docker!

 |  💬 MESSAGES |  🅰️ LANGUAGE | 😃 EMOJI | 🔗 LINKS | 📞 CALLS | 🌀 INTERACTION | 💙 SENTIMENT | 📅 TIMELINE |
 |--|--|--|--|--|--|--|--|